sxs-collaboration/spectre/docs/DevGuide/CodeReviewGuide.md

 * Prefer range-based for loops
 * Use `size_t` for positive integers rather than `int`, specifically when looping over containers.
 This is in compliance with what the STL uses.
 * Error messages should be helpful.
-An example of a bad error message is "Size mismatch" which should read "The number of grid points in the matrix 'F' is not the same as the number of grid points in the determinant."
+An example of a bad error message is "Size mismatch".
+Instead this message could read "The number of grid points in the matrix 'F' is not the same as the number of grid points in the determinant.", along with the runtime values of the mentioned quantities if applicable.
 * Mark immutable objects as `const`
 * Make classes serializable by writing a `pup` function
 * If a class stores an object passed into a constructor the object should